schmunk42/docker-gitlab-runner/README.md

 **:warning: It is strongly recommended to run this *runner* on a separate Docker host VM.** For some more details why and why this is not using Docker-in-Docker, please read [this blog posting](http://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/).

+**We recommend running this runner only in non-public environments**, see https://github.com/schmunk42/docker-gitlab-runner/issues/4 for details.

 ### >= 4.1.0

 - `docker >= 1.10.0`